xmotion-project/karaloop/README.md

 The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, simply by performing movements of the face :relaxed:

-The primary goal of xMotion is to enable ubiquitous human-device interaction to all - regardles of physical abilities and environmental constrains.
+The primary goal of xMotion is to enable ubiquitous human-device interaction for all - regardles of physical abilities and environmental constrains.

+(include video)

 ## Contents of this repository